survivejs/webpack-book/manuscript/loading/02_images.md

 # Loading Images

-HTTP/1 application can be made slow by loading a lot of small assets.
-Each request comes with an overhead.
+HTTP/1 application can be made slow by loading a lot of small assets as each request comes with an overhead.
 HTTP/2 helps in this regard and changes the situation somewhat drastically.
 Till then you are stuck with different approaches.
-Webpack allows a couple of these.
-They are particularly relevant for loading images.
+Webpack allows a few of these.

-Webpack allows you to inline assets by using [url-loader](https://www.npmjs.com/package/url-loader).
+Webpack can inline assets by using [url-loader](https://www.npmjs.com/package/url-loader).
 It emits your images as base64 strings within your JavaScript bundles.
 The process decreases the number of requests needed while growing the bundle size.
 It's enough to use *url-loader* during development.
 You want to consider other alternatives for the production build, though.

 Webpack gives control over the inlining process and can defer loading to [file-loader](https://www.npmjs.com/package/file-loader). *file-loader* outputs image files and returns paths to them instead of inlining.
 This technique works with other assets types, such as fonts, as you see in the later chapters.

 ## Setting Up *url-loader*

 *url-loader* is a good starting point and it's the perfect option for development purposes, as you don't have to care about the size of the resulting bundle.
-It comes with a *limit* option that can be used to defer image generation to *file-loader* after a certain limit's reached.
+It comes with a *limit* option that can be used to defer image generation to *file-loader* after an absolute limit is reached.
 This way you can inline small files to your JavaScript bundles while generating separate files for the bigger ones.

 If you use the limit option, you need to install both *url-loader* and *file-loader* to your project.
 Assuming you have configured your styles correctly, webpack resolves any `url()` statements your styling contains.
 You can point to the image assets through your JavaScript code as well.